Within a few weeks to months the subjectively perceived tinnitus reduces significantly.

 The illustration below shows the progress of the tinnitus of one study participant.
 There was no control group in the first study.

-In October 2020 a two-armed, randomised, clinical study starts in Upper Austria.
-The end is planned for August 2021.
+In May 2021, a two-arm randomized clinical trial has started in Upper Austria.
+The end of the study is planned for March 2022.
 With this clinical study the effect of ForgTin® will be further examined and compared with a control group that gets no tinnitus therapy in the same period.
 All participants will be examined medically by a study doctor before, during and after the application of ForgTin®.
 A primary success parameter for the study is the German version of the Tinnitus Handicap Inventory (THI) questionnaire.
 The duration of this study is 10 months.
 Apart from the comparison of the application of ForgTin® with a randomised control group the study examines which types of tinnitus respond especially well to the application of ForgTin®.
 For this reason, other factors regarding stress, neck and jaw tensions, previous illnesses as well as emotional factors will be included.

 On November 16, 2020, the ethics committee of the Medical Faculty of the JKU Linz gave the OK for the start of the study under EK no .: 1229/2020.

 Due to Corona, the original start date has been delayed from November 2020 to May 2021.

 This study was also registered with Clinical Trials.gov under the identification number “NCT04623957”.